 In Re: Ethicon Physiomesh Flexible Composite Hernia Mesh Products Liability Litigation, MDL No. 2782 (N.D.
 Ga.)

-Roughly a year later, on July 17, 2018, the Supreme Court of New Jersey (Ethicon’s home state) designated all cases filed in state court alleging injury from Physiomesh part of a “multi-county litigation.”
+On July 17, 2018, the Supreme Court of New Jersey (Ethicon’s home state) designated all cases filed in the New Jersey state courts alleging injuries from Physiomesh part of a multi-county litigation or “MCL”.
 (This state court procedure is the New Jersey version of an MDL).
-The Court assigned the Physiomesh MCL to Atlantic County, New Jersey, for centralized case management, and it is currently assigned to Superior Court Judge John C. Porto.
-No trial dates have been set.
+The Court assigned the Physiomesh MCL to Atlantic County, New Jersey for centralized case management; it is currently assigned to Superior Court Judge John C. Porto.
+All cases filed in the MCL by May 13, 2021 are part of the global settlement agreement.

-The Bard/Davol MDL includes roughly 3,600 cases claiming that many polypropylene hernia mesh products made and sold by C.R.
-Bard (now Bard Medical) and its wholly-owned subsidiary Davol, Inc., (or Bard Davol) were defectively designed, manufactured, and labeled and then injured the plaintiffs after their surgeries.
+The Bard/Davol MDL includes more than 4,800 cases claiming that many polypropylene hernia mesh products made and sold by C.R.
+Bard (now Bard Medical) and its subsidiary Davol, Inc., (or Bard Davol) were defectively designed, manufactured, and labeled and then injured the plaintiffs after their surgeries

 |Litigation||C.R.
 Bard & Davol Polyproplyene Hernia Mesh Products Liability Litgation|